RanaSulaiman/budgeat_api/README.md

 ### Create a Project Folder and Clone this Repo into it.

+### Generate / Seed the data by
+Running `$ rails db:reset`

+### Get API key for [Spoonacular-api](https://market.mashape.com/spoonacular/recipe-food-nutrition)

+### Create environment variable for the key.
+Save it in an .env file then add the file to .gitignore.

+### Check API documentation for request numbers per each plan.

 ### Start your Local Server by Running: `$ ./run_server.sh`

 ### Open the project in your browser at [http://localhost:4000/recipes](http://localhost:4000/recipes)